Goodness-of-Fit and Clustering of Spherical Data: the QuadratiK package in R and Python: Summary

 \section{Summary}

 In this article, we presented a new, innovative package that implements goodness of fit testing and clustering methods that depend on kernel-based quadratic distance technologies.
 The package, named \texttt{QuadratiK}, incorporates many functionalities, such as testing goodness of fit for one, two and k-sample problems, uniformity testing on the $d$-dimensional sphere and an algorithm for clustering data on the $d$-dimensional sphere.
-Furthermore, algorithms for generating samples from Poisson kernel-based densities, with given concentration parameters, are implemented.
-Finally, a Dashboard that allows users who are not interested in delving into programming details to incorporate the methods into their workflows is also provided.

 The implemented methodology has several advantages, not withstanding the fact that the methods are mathematically sound and the software is easy to use.
 Its implementation in both \text{R} and \text{Python} programming languages aims to attract a wider group of users.